 Virtual service coordination function: This function translates customer service-related information into virtual network service operations in order to seamlessly operate virtual networks while meeting a customer's service requirements.
 In the context of ACTN, service/virtual service coordination includes a number of service orchestration functions such as multi-destination load balancing, guarantees of service quality, bandwidth and throughput.
 It also includes notifications for service fault and performance degradation and so forth.

-Section 2 describes a set of TE & service related parameters that this document addresses as a new and advanced parameters that are not included in generic service models.
+Section 2 describes a set of TE & service related parameters that this document addresses as new and advanced parameters that are not included in generic service models.
 Section 3 discusses YANG modeling approach.

 Terminology